 Prerequisites: NURS 618.
 Majors only.
 Examines perspectives of population based health care across the life span from a community and global perspective.

 NURS 678 Professional Practice and Healthcare Finance Seminar (3)

 Prerequisite: Majors only.
 Forty-five hours applied practicum arranged.
 Comprehensive economic investigation of health planning, organization, personnel, payment systems and care cost effectiveness in health care delivery systems.

 NURS 680 Advanced Practice Role Practicum (1-9)

-Majors only.
+Prerequisite: Majors only.
 Final clinical experience provides students an opportunity to practice advanced roles intervention in underserved and/or rural areas.
 S/U graded.
-Repeatable, take 9 credits for a total of 405 practicum hours.
+Repeatable, maximum of 9 credits for a total of 405 practicum hours.

 NURS 688 Advanced Nursing Leadership in Health Care Systems (3)

 Prerequisite: Majors only.
 Forty-five hours applied practicum arranged.
 Analyzes the structure and organization of health care delivery systems including population-based, acute and ambulatory health care.
 The roles of the DNP in organizational and systems policy are addressed.

 Prerequisite: Majors only.
 Advanced clinical role development is examined from several perspectives.

 Prerequisites: Majors only or consent of instructor.
 The focus of this course is nursing knowledge development and the underpinnings of nursing science, practice and education.